taikedz/dockervisor/README.md

 You need to specify `linux` for Linux-based containers ; support for Windows-based containers will eventually be added.

-Before restoring, you need an initial container - if you are moving to another host, using the same dockerfile and optional remapping file, you can execute the following sequence:
+Before restoring, you need an equivalent image definition - if you are moving to another host, using the same dockerfile and optional remapping file, you can execute the following sequence:

 	jockler build IMAGENAME DIRECTORY
+	jockler volumes restore linux IMAGENAME ARCHIVENAME
 	jockler start new IMAGENAME
-	jockler stop IMAGENAME
-	jockler volumes restore linux IMAGENAME ARCHIVENAME
-	jockler start last IMAGENAME

 ### Deletion